afterpay/sdk-android/README.md

 ### Launching the Checkout (v2)

 Launch the Afterpay checkout v2 flow by starting the intent provided by the SDK for the given options.

+> When creating a checkout token, `popupOriginUrl` must be set to `https://static.afterpay.com`.
+The SDK’s example merchant server sets the parameter [here](https://github.com/afterpay/sdk-example-server/blob/master/src/routes/checkout.ts#L28).
+See more at by checking the [API reference][express-checkout].
+Failing to do so will cause undefined behavior.

 For more information on express checkout, including the available options and callbacks, please check the [API reference][express-checkout].

 ```kotlin
 class ExampleActivity: Activity {